telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 1. Create a `service-worker.js` file and import the service worker script from the following CDN link: https://downloads.getfiddler.com/jam-embedded/fje-service-worker.js.

-    By default, the `service-worker.js` file is expected to be on the same level as the HTML page that contains the `fiddler-jam-embedded.js` CDN script.
+    By default, the `service-worker.js` file must be on the same level as the HTML page containing the `fiddler-jam-embedded.js` CDN script.
 You can change the default path of the worker file through the `InitOptions` object and its `serviceWorkerPath` property.
 Below is an example of importing the service worker from the Fiddler CDN.

 ```JavaScript
 self.importScripts(`https://downloads.getfiddler.com/jam-embedded/fje-service-worker.js`);